 Overall, our stay here at the Mövenpick Resort, Petra was absolutely splendid.
-Every single day on our return from Petra, we were so so grateful to be so nearby and to have the delightful swimming pool to dip in and cool off by.
+Every day when we returned from Petra, it was a delight to jump in the swimming pool.

 I do hope this has been of use if you’re wondering where to stay in Petra, Jordan.
-If you’re looking for further guides in Jordan, please check out my other blog posts here.
+If you’re looking for further guides in Jordan, then please check out my other blog posts here.
 Make sure to also check my guide to Wadi Rum and my complete guide to exploring Petra here.